Who can get help

 Help for children and young people

-If you're seeking help on behalf of a child or young person, the organisation you're contacting can connect you with a therapist who has experience working with children and young people.
+If you're seeking help on behalf of a child or young person, the organisation you're contacting can connect you with a therapy provider who has experience working with children and young people.

 Help for family and whānau